arthurfiorette/medicus/docs/integrations/pino.md

 const pinoInstance = pino();

-// Configure Medicus to use Pino for error logging const medicus = new Medicus({
+// Configure Medicus to use Pino for logging const medicus = new Medicus({
   plugins: [pinoMedicusPlugin(pinoInstance)]
 });
 ```

+## What Gets Logged

+The Pino plugin automatically configures both logging functions:

+### Error Logger

+When a health checker throws an error, it will be logged using `pino.error()` with the error object and checker name.

+### Unhealthy Logger

+When a health check completes with a `DEGRADED` or `UNHEALTHY` status, it will be logged using `pino.fatal()` with all service details and the overall system status.

-This integration ensures that all errors and diagnostic logs produced by `Medicus` are formatted and processed using Pino's structured logging.
+This integration ensures that all errors and health status changes produced by `Medicus` are formatted and processed using Pino's structured logging.

-For additional details, visit the [Pino documentation](https://getpino.io).
+For additional details about Pino, visit the [Pino documentation](https://getpino.io).